 8. Oahu's north shore is home to two of the best surfing spots in the world - Sunset Beach and Waimea Bay.
 The waters tend to be calm during the summer months, however, the winter weather systems create waves up to 30 ft high so it's a great place to watch the daring surfers.

 9. If you're staying at the Hyatt Regency Maui, make sure you take the Tour of the Stars.
 You'll view the stars through Hawaii's only recreational telescope, located on the roof of the hotel.
-Book in advance as seat is limited and you won’t want to miss it.
+Book in advance as seating is limited and you won’t want to miss it.

 10. Take a snorkelling tour by catamaran from Maui to Molokini Crater.
 You can depart from Lahaina; however it can get pretty choppy so we recommend you leave from Maalaea Bay for a shorter and calmer crossing.